 You will pick up 3001 points for a base and 150 points for a tag on another player.
-A team’s score is predominantly made up from tags and base destroys.
+A team’s score is predominantly made up of points from tags and points from base destroys.

 In a typical game, most teams will have a number of players (usually 2 or 3) protecting their home base and a couple of players (2 or 3) attacking the enemy bases.
-As players destroy enemy team bases they will need to return home to swap with a defending player who still needs to destroy the bases.
-All this coordination and swapping of players will be handled by your team captain.
-Your team captain is your coordinator inside the game.
+As players destroy enemy team bases they will need to return home to swap with a defending player who still needs the base.
+All this coordination and swapping of players will be handled by your Team Captain.
+Your Team Captain is your coordinator inside the game.